 The Spot Bouldering Gym

-With locations in Denver, Boulder, Louisville, and Golden, the Spot Bouldering Gym strives to create a welcoming community feel––these gyms ofer bouldering classes for kids and adults and are focused on building strong local climbing communities.
+With locations in Denver, Boulder, Louisville, and Golden, and Thornton, the Spot Bouldering Gym strives to create a welcoming community feel––these gyms ofer bouldering classes for kids and adults and are focused on building strong local climbing communities.
 Boulder’s location opened in 2002 and is was the first bouldering gym established in the US.
 These gyms are big and offer a great mix routes that are accessible and insanely difficult.

 Summit Climbing Gym

 Located in Silverthorne, Summit Climbing Gym is a co-op, meaning its owned and operated by members.
 This place is mainly set up for serious climbers––they don’t offer classes.
 As a member, you’ll be treated to everything this place has to offer, but will also be asked to pitch in and help from time to time with tasks like taking out the trash and cleaning the bathrooms.
 If you live in the area and are obsessed with climbing, it’s a small price to pay for having access to an excellent gym for far less than you’d pay at a conventional spot.

 Movement has multiple locations in Denver (Baker, RiNo) and the surrounding areas (Englewood, Golden, Boulder), and it offers youth programs, classes, and even a special program to help you find a climbing partner.
 Featuring tall walls and hundreds of routes, Movement seems to be a bit less geared towards die-hard climbers and more towards people trying to improve their mental and physical health.

 Grand Valley Climbing

 This climbing gym is located Grand Junction and serves western Colorado athletes with a large, tall space and some excellent programs.
 If you live in the area and are interested in picking up this sport, Grand Valley Climbing can help you with everything from a basic primer to learning to belay.